We believe that every person should be able to develop and share their useful innovations.

 Pro bono consulting is a core element of our community commitment, driven by our principle of equal access to opportunities.
 Our free consulting is funded by professional services revenue.

-Caring for all innovators as if they were family is part of our mandate.
+Caring for all innovators is part of our mandate.
 All staff and advisors abide by our core principles:

 Nonjudgmental Support: Provide unbiased assistance to innovators regardless of experience, background, or other attributes.
 Advise but not judge ideas, in recognition that many great innovations are initially underappreciated.